pratik-codes/Ecommerce-website-MERN/README.md

 - User can add/remove products to/from the cart.
 - Authentication JWT with Web Token
 - Admin authentication for admin view
+- search functionality.
+- Paging for more than 8 products on a page.
 - Products fetched by Database in real-time (MongoDB)
 - Sessions maintained, if the user refreshes the page, the session will only be terminated only when log out is used.
 - User A's added product in the cart does not affect user B's cart status and vice versa (Multiple User sign up should be possible).